sylhare/sylhare.github.io/_posts/2017-04-19-Get-started-with-GitHub.md

 ---
 layout: post
-title: Get started with Github
+title: Get started with GitHub
 color: rgb(107,91,149)
 tags: [git]
 ---

-# Get started with Github
+# Get started with GitHub

-The github site is really nice for easy commits, there are multiple tools provided to manage that on multiple platform. ([Github Desktop](https://desktop.github.com/), [Kraken](https://support.gitkraken.com/how-to-install)).
+The GitHub site is really nice for easy commits, there are multiple tools provided to manage that on multiple platform. ([GitHub Desktop](https://desktop.github.com/), [Kraken](https://support.gitkraken.com/how-to-install)).
 However, I wanted to document and explore the command line way of committing.

 ## Source

 My main source will be from gitlab plus some precision over certain steps that I've encountered while doing them at a beginner level.
-But there's also a very good documentation made by github.
+But there's also a very good documentation made byGitHub.

 - [github help](https://help.github.com/)
 - [Full documentation links](https://docs.gitlab.com/ce/README.html)